OleksiyRudenko/taxret-ngmd/app/assets/doc/dev.md

 [Demo](http://oleksiyrudenko.github.io/taxret-ngmd/app/#/declarants)
 is based on `dev` branch.
 [2016-04-09]

-**NB!** `[YYYY-MM-DD]` *indicates amendment/addition date of information block it attached to.
-This (I believe) helps to identify amendments since reader's' last visit (if one can remember) or the period of time related information was up-to-date.
-So, if `[YYYY-MM-DD]` is far too long ago then related info most likely should be cross-checked.*

-*If `[YYYY-MM-DD]` precedes a block then it refers to the block (at least).
-If it is put on separate line, then it for sure refers to a number of blocks.
-If it comes after some text, then it refers to preceding block or part of sentence.*

-*Hmm... seriously thinking of html tag style...
-Like `[YYYY-MM-DD]...[/YYYY-MM-DD]` for blocks, extracts and long sentences, or `[YYYY-MM-DD]...[/]` for a part of block/sentence, or single `[YYYY-MM-DD/]` in the end of referred part of sentence.*

 *Please, do not hesitate contacting me via [github](https://github.com/OleksiyRudenko), whenever you find any reference to external resource significantly outdated.*